readthedocs/readthedocs.org/docs/guides/custom-404-page.rst

 If you want your project to use a custom page for not found pages instead of the "Maze Found" default one, you can put a ``404.html`` on the root of your project's output.

-Once a 404 is about to be returned, Read the Docs first checks if there is a ``404.html`` in the root of your project's output and if it does exist, it's returned.
+When a 404 is returned, Read the Docs checks if there is a ``404.html`` in the root of your project's output and uses it if it exists.

 As the ``404.html`` will be returned for all the URLs where the real page was not found, all its resources URLs and links must be absolute (including internals),